Skip to contents

 file

-A character file name or URI, literal data (either a single string or a raw vector), an Arrow input stream, or a FileSystem with path (SubTreeFileSystem).
+A character file name or URI, connection, literal data (either a single string or a raw vector), an Arrow input stream, or a FileSystem with path (SubTreeFileSystem).

 If a file name, a memory-mapped Arrow InputStream will be opened and closed when finished; compression will be detected from the file extension and handled automatically.
 If an input stream is provided, it will be left open.